lambdatoast/lambdatoast.github.com/_posts/2013-12-17-design-your-signals.markdown

 the `ProgramState` signal only runs whenever `Keyboard.enter` updates **discretely**.

-Now what the `update` function sees 24 times per second – it will still run that many times, since it has to react to the (fps 24) delta time signal we're also plugging into it – is whatever the current value of the `ProgramState` signal is.
+Now what the `update` function sees 24 times per second – it will still run that many times, since it has to react to the `(fps 24)` signal we're also plugging into it – is whatever the current value of the `ProgramState` signal is.

 Additionally, note that we don't even need to pollute our model `m` with a `ProgramState` value.